 Also, you can use that increased focus to make accurate passes or shots.
 Or if you’re a defender, you can better focus on positioning and timing your tackles.
-Whereas it can help goalies concentrate on the ball and where shots might be coming from.
+It can help goalies concentrate on the ball and where shots might be coming from.

 Caffeine improves physical and mental performance.

 Please note that some people may have issues with caffeine tolerance.
 It’s always a good idea to be mindful of caffeine dosage.
-Take the right amount for you.
+Take the right amount for yourself.

 Beta Alanine is a non-essential ammino acid.
 That means it’s made by the body and doesn’t have to be consumed.
 However, it’s still a key ingredient in pre-workout supplements.